schurgan/domoticz-BSR/README.md

 ## Developing
 Based on https://github.com/ffes/domoticz-buienradar/ there are
 - `/blz/fakeDomoticz.py` - used to run it outside of Domoticz
+- `/blz/blzHelperInterface.py` starting point for some more structure
 - unittest under folder `/test`  - it's the new entry point for tests
- - `/blz/blzHelperInterface.py` starting point for some more structure
+  - copy `sample_config.ini`  to `my_config.ini` and adapt to your liking
 ## ChangeLog
 | Version | Note                                                                                     |
 | ------- | ---------------------------------------------------------------------------------------- |
 | 2.0.0   | rebuild project structure |